jvdwrf/tiny-actor/README.md

 This library will not be trying out any API's similar to Actix's, Instead I'm planning to build another actor-library that will use tiny-actor under the hood.

 # Concepts
+The following gives a quick overview of all concepts.
+For more detailed information about usage, please refer to the crate [documentation](https://docs.rs/tiny-actor).

 ## Channel
 A `Channel` is that which couples `Inboxes`, `Addresses` and `Children` together.
 Every unique `Channel` contains the following rust-structs: